 Not really.
 I don’t know.
 I haven’t looked into that.
 I go to a chiropractor, and she can help me but she doesn’t do neuro chiropractic, right?
 And there’s a place but it’s hard for me to drive I pass around town I couldn’t drive before.
 So for me to drive is a big, huge thing.
 So I drive a little bit around.
 I don’t go far though, and the place that I have to go to is far and I’m working, and it’s a couple of days that you have to be there.

 So, it’s hard for me to do that.
 But I want to, but I will someday because now, I am learning more and more and more about this.
 And that is why I wrote the book because there wasn’t enough information given to me.
 I don’t feel like but it’s about it’s for everybody.
 I don’t think there is enough information given to other people either.

 Yeah, absolutely.
 There isn’t.
-I mean, there is a very common lack of there’s a concern by all people who I speak to in stroke recovery, whether they been recovering for 10 years or 20 years or five years, there is definitely a concern that there isn’t enough information out there.
-And that people have to go on their own search for information, how to heal, how to recover.
+I mean, there is a very common lack of there’s concern by all people whom I speak to in stroke recovery, whether they have been recovering for 10 years or 20 years or five years, there is a concern that there isn’t enough information out there.
+And that people have to go on their search for information, how to heal, how to recover.